How to Paint a Faux Marble Tabletop

-A few months ago, I bought a gorgeous solid wood banquette on a Facebook yard sale page for $100, then lucked out and found an adorable round dining table (see the before below) on Craigslist that fit my space perfectly.
+A few months ago, I bought a gorgeous solid wood banquette on a Facebook yard sale page for $100, then found a round dining table (see the before below) on Craigslist that was just 'ok' but fit my space, so I bought it.
 I painted the banquette a bright white, made some cushions, then, as with all DIY projects, lost my steam.
 So the poor mismatched table sat in my dining room for months while I tried to figure out what to do with it.

 Then, voila!
-I was scrolling through Pinterest one day and stumbled across this insanely awesome faux Carrara marble tutorial from Gorgeous Shiny Things and knew I had to try it.
+I was scrolling through Pinterest and stumbled across this awesome faux Carrara marble tutorial from Gorgeous Shiny Things and knew I had to try it.

 So I did my research, read and watched about ten other tutorials and came up with a process that resulted in the most gorgeous piece of furniture I've ever owned.
 I have to be honest, I'm pretty proud of the way it turned out.
 Here's what I did:

-I followed Gorgeous Shiny Things' instructions to a T, with a few product exceptions: Instead of buying white and gray glazes, I used the leftover white paint I had from my banquette project and some gray paint I had stashed in a cabinet.
-The white paint is Valspar Signature Paint + Primer in Blanched Pine, and the gray is Valspar Signature Paint + Primer in Urban Sunrise.
-I just mixed a little water in the paint instead of using a paint extender.
+I followed Gorgeous Shiny Things' instructions to a T, with a few exceptions: Instead of buying white and gray glazes, I used the leftover white paint I had from my banquette project and some gray paint I had stashed in a cabinet.
+The white paint is Valspar Signature Paint + Primer in Blanched Pine, and the gray is Valspar Signature Paint + Primer in Urban Sunrise mixed with a few squirts of black craft paint to darken it up.
+I mixed a little water in the paints instead of using a paint extender.
 Also, instead of buying an expensive softening brush, I used a large chip paintbrush I had on hand.

 First, I primed the tabletop with two coats of white paint, letting it dry completely between coats.
 Once it was dry, I dabbed another thin layer of white all over with a sea sponge to create my first layer of texture.

 Once I was happy with the base layer, I created smaller, more defined veins using a thin paintbrush.
 Following the video instructions, I painted, sponged, then dry-brushed each vein.
 Then, no joke, I repeated this process about four times, repainting, sponging and dry-brushing each vein until I was happy with the results.
 There was no need to let the paint dry between layers — the final result looks more organic if each new layer is added to a slightly-tacky underlayer.
-The image below is what the table looked like after the second layer of veining (it was a tad too dark and involved for my liking).
 For an authentic look, make sure the veins wrap around the edges of the table.

 I let the paint dry for about 30 minutes, then poured a thick coat (about 3/4 of a bottle) of Parks Super Glaze in the center of the table.
 I then used a plastic spreader to distribute the glaze from the middle to the edges, making sure I completely coated the edges with glaze (not an easy feat on a round table).
-I covered the legs of the table with a drop cloth to catch any glaze drips.
+I covered the legs of the table with a drop cloth and multiple trash bags to protect my floor and catch any glaze drips.
 That stuff is super sticky.

 Then, I stood around the table for about an hour blowing out air bubbles with a straw and scraping drips from the bottom edge with the scraper until the glaze stopped dripping.
 Thank goodness my kitchen has a direct view of the living room TV!
 This project made for a long night.